-Motorola's definitely positioning the G Stylus as the flagship Moto G phone this year, but unless you really need that stylus or the Action Camera, I'm inclined to say that the Moto G Power is actually the better buy.
-It has a more mainstream camera setup, better battery life, and costs $50 less.
+Motorola's definitely positioning the G Stylus as the flagship Moto G phone this year.
+Still, unless you really need that stylus or the Action Camera, I'm inclined to say that the Moto G Power is actually the better buy.
+It has a more mainstream camera setup, better battery life, and costs $30 less.

 For a closer look at the Moto G Stylus, be sure to check out Daniel's review.